UNFmontreal/toad/doc/toad/src/en/tasks/04-Denoising.md

 ## Implementation

-If denoising algorithm is set to None this step will be skipped
+If denoising algorithm is set to None, this step will be skipped

 ### 1- denoising algorithm: nlmeans